 - The artist must be the owner of the artwork/design or provide documentation that they have received appropriate rights to display or reproduce derivative elements contained within the work.

-- Artists must submit a sketch (or sketches) of their proposed design by the deadline date (Sunday June 16, 2019)
+- Artists must submit a sketch of their proposed design by: Sunday June 30, 2019

 - The Future Neenah Arts Committee will approve a design before a manhole cover is delivered and the artist can begin work.